drudge/n8n-nodes-puppeteer/README.md

 * **Operations**
     * Get the full HTML contents of the page
+    * Capture the contents of a page as a PDF document
     * Capture screenshot of all or part of the page

 * **Options**